expinc/sunagent/docs/EXTENSIBILITY.md

 For other protocals that you add to SunAgent, just expose the operations in the way of your protocals.

+### Add Operation by Grimoire

-If the operations you are going to add could be implemented by system command, leverage grimoire, which is illustrated in [Architecture Specification](ARCHITECTURE_SPECIFICATION.md).
+If the operations you are going to add could be implemented by system command, leverage grimoire, which is illustrated in [Architecture Specification](ARCHITECTURE_SPECIFICATION.md#grimoire).
+Besides extend grimoires statically by the configuration illustreated in [Architecture Specification](ARCHITECTURE_SPECIFICATION.md#grimoire), you could also extend girmoires dynamically by APIs that are specified in [API Reference](API_REFERENCE.md#grimoire-management).

 ## Support More Platforms